tegorman13/Dissertation/docs/Presentation/slides_gfm.md

 - Euclidean distance between each training throw, and each solution space
-  - separately for each participant, and each of the testing positions
 - Similarity computed as a Gaussian decay function of distance, i.e. larger distances result in lower similarity
 - Each participant gets their own similarity score for each of the 6